-Being able to work through fearful thoughts and return to a self-loving state is beautiful thing.
-All of us that are capable of rational and sane thought have the ability to find this natural state of self-love.
+Being able to work through fearful thoughts and return to a self-loving state is a beautiful thing.
+All of us that are capable of rational and sane thought has the ability to find this natural state of self-love.

 1. Remind Ourselves that Our Thoughts and Emotions are not necessarily Reality.

 This can be a difficult thing to grasp (especially when emotions are on high alert).
 It is also a freeing reality once this is grasped.
 When emotions are running high it can be easy to feel like the thoughts that feel out of control ARE reality.
 Getting ourselves to realize that these are just thoughts from hurting emotions can take a lot of the fear away.

 It seems to me that fear, whether it is fear of a real or imagined event, is simply our bodies way of trying to get us to protect itself.
 This is all well and good when there is an actual threat.
 But it is not so necessary when there is no immediate danger.

 When we are protecting ourselves from imaginary threats, there is only one person we are protecting ourselves against.
 That person is ourselves.
 Sure there is self-love involved with protecting ourselves from real threats.
 But being stuck in fear distorts our connection with reality.
 And being disconnected from reality takes its mental and emotional toll.
 Our way back into reality is to find our way back into a self-loving state.

 2. Sincerely Tell the Thought “I love you.”